error Service enhancements will be available from June 8 to July 19 for the tournaments. For more information visit here.

 We appreciate you stepping up to guide our riders during the North Texas festivities of the FIFA World Cup 2026.
 DART will welcome riders from around the world, and your friendly assistance and Texas hospitality will help them have an enjoyable experience.

-Below is information that will assist you during your shifts.
+Following is information that will assist you during your shifts.

 Ready to serve?